shaan06/ProjectRepository/README.md

 3.)
 Web-Design Projects
  Access the following folder to check out my projects on web-designing and front-end development.
  JavaScript, HTML5, CSS3 files.

+ 4.)
+Advance Data Science Projects
+  Access the following folder to check out my projects on data-science